-I arrived at Regent’s Park College, Oxford, England on October 1, 2003.
-Six days before my twentieth birthday and two years after the start of my college career.
+I arrived at Regent’s Park College, Oxford, England … six days before my twentieth birthday and two years after the start of my college career.
 It was a beautiful day and I remember it well.
 Getting there had been a dream and a journey.
 I had spent the previous academic year at Georgetown preparing with Dr. Apple and Dr. May.
 After much help, guidance, and a paper on the French revolution that I considered my greatest achievement thus far, I was finally where I had always wanted to be.

-I studied at Regent’s Park during the fall term of 2002.
+I studied at Regent’s Park during the fall term.
 Being the only Georgetown student studying in Regent’s at the time, I was very grateful that the other students were so welcoming.
 The social atmosphere at Regent’s was very communal, and I was happy to get involved whenever I got the chance.
-Whether it be having a cup of afternoon tea, running to rowing practice at the crack of dawn, or being on the losing side of every football match, I loved every minute of it.
+Whether it was having a cup of afternoon tea, running to rowing practice at the crack of dawn, or being on the losing side of every football match, I loved every minute of it.

 Certainly my experience attending Oxford University was a turning point in my life.
 Everyone is familiar with the prestigious reputation that the name Oxford University carries with it.
 However, after a semester studying art history there, Oxford exceeded my expectations!

 As an art history student I did more than just read books and write papers each week.
 Assignments included: researching primary sources, special access to the Ashmolean Art Museum where I held priceless works of art by William Blake and J.M.W.
 Turner, and an assignment to study and write essays on certain artwork on display in London galleries and museums.
-I took drawing classes at the Ruskin School of Drawing and Fine Art, one of the top art schools in the world.
-While overseas, I completed an independent study project on the evolution of gothic architecture for the Georgetown College Art Department Chair.
-This project gave me an excuse to travel throughout the British Isles and Paris to tour and take slides of gothic cathedrals.
 In addition, while I was attending Oxford, I was given the opportunity to meet one-on-one in the London studio of a former president of the Royal Academy of Portrait Painters who gave me advice on my own painting.
 Lastly, I participated in events, seminars and fieldtrips with the Oxford Art History Society.